African-American representation in Hollywood: New Hollywood

 African-American actresses and actors are more common on the big screen, but they are still scarce in bigger blockbuster movies.
 Reasons for this may be that "with the stakes high, many studio executives worry that films that focus on African-American themes risk being too narrow in their appeal to justify the investment.
 Hollywood has nonetheless shown an interest in recent years to bank more heavily on African-American actors and themes."
 “The consolidation of a black presence in the movies and television did not signal the arrival of a postracial Hollywood any more than the election of Barack Obama in 2008 spelled the end of America's 400-year-old racial drama.”

 While some people may still see the line between Hollywood's "new" and "old" attitude toward race, others truly believe that Hollywood has changed for the better.
 Directors such as Spike Lee and Tyler Perry, who cast all or mostly African American actors in their films, have become household names, thus helping pave the way further for the rest of the African American community.
 Though both directors have significantly different ways of portraying the African American community, the popularity of both directors seems to signify to some that the racial tension in Hollywood has ended.
 Adding to the movement, Disney introduced the first African American princess, Tiana, in 2009.
 People feel that "the color barrier is breaking down in Hollywood".

 In 1988, during Eddie Murphy's presentation of the Best Picture category, Murphy gave an impromptu speech on how he felt that the Academy Awards were racist, stating only three black people had won the award.
 Nineteen years later, he was nominated for Best Supporting Actor, but lost to Alan Arkin; one theory for his loss was his role in the reviled blockbuster Norbit.
 Others speculate that it is due to Murphy's comments from 1988.
-"The troubling thing is that the only two black actors in this year's Oscar competition are cast as domestics, and would probably not have found meaty, starring roles in other films had they passed on The Help."